URiem/worldtravellog/README.md

 ![ERD](/static/media/docs/erd.jpeg)

-A User Model is provided by Django, a Logentry Model stores the details of each Triplog that a user adds, a user can add many log entries.
-An Image Model allows the user to add and store images specific to each Triplog, each Log can have multiple pictures associated with it.
-In addition a Country Model allows the user to categorize their entries by country of travel, which then makes the log entries searchable to the user.
+A `User` Model is provided by Django, a `Logentry Model` stores the details of each Triplog that a user adds, a user can add many log entries.
+An `Image` Model allows the user to add and store images specific to each Triplog, each Log can have multiple pictures associated with it.
+In addition a `Country` Model allows the user to categorize their entries by country of travel, which then makes the log entries searchable to the user.

-Both models ``Logentry`` and ``Image`` are based on the blog walkthrough project by Code Institute.
+The `Logentry` and `Image` models are based on the blog walkthrough project by Code Institute.
 However, the models were significantly altered to fit the needs of this project.
 The `Logentry` model has added fields of 'year', 'privacy', and 'country', but the field of 'likes' was deleted.
 It also has an added helper method to slugify the logentry title for non-admin users.
 The second model from the blog walkthough, which was designed to allow a user to add comments to a blog, has been adapted here to become a model called `Image`, which allows the author of a trip entry to add images to an image gallery below their entry.
 There is no admin approval needed for adding these images.

-As required by the assessment criteria for this project, one custom model (the ``Country`` model) was added which was not covered by Code Institute's walkthrough.
-It is used to allow users to add more country categories (or other appropriate regions), which are then submitted for approval by the administrator.
+As required by the assessment criteria for this project, one custom model (the `Country` model) was added which was not covered by Code Institute's walkthrough.
+It is used to allow users to add more country categories (or other appropriate regions) which are then submitted for approval by the administrator.

 **Future Models**

 In the future the developer would like to add a `Favorites` model, which would allow users to add Log Entries to a list of Favorites and then allow them to be displayed on a separate view from other list-views, such as the Home Page View, the My Trip View, or the Country View.

 ## User Experience - UX